-Community Culture Faith Language Pakistani Pakistani Islam A dialect of Punjabi is common in Milton Keynes.
+Community Faith Language Middle Eastern Islam, some Christian communities Arabic Pakistani (3.7%) Islam.
+Also some minority Christian groups A dialect of Punjabi is common in Milton Keynes.
 Miripuri Urdu is often understood and used.
-Polish Polish Christian mostly Roman Catholic Polish Romanian Romanian Christian, mostly Orthodox Romanian Somalian Somalian Islam Somali.
+Polish Christianity, mostly Roman Catholic Polish Romanian Christianity, mostly Orthodox Romanian.
+The largest minority language is Hungarian-followed by Romani.
+Somalian Islam Somali.
 May have a first language of Dutch, German or another European language.
-Some Somalis speak Swahili Sri Lankan Tamil or Sinhalese Buddhism, Christianity, Hinduism and Islam Tamil is mostly used in Milton Keynes.
+Some Somalis speak Swahili Sri Lankan Buddhism, Christianity, Hinduism and Islam Tamil is mostly used in Milton Keynes.
 Some Sinhalese is used.
-Zimbabwean Zimbabwean Christian and traditional beliefs Shona, Ndebele
+Swahili speaking east- central Africa Swahili (Kiswahili) is the national language of Tanzania and Kenya.
+It is widely spoken in Mozambique, Zambia, DRC, Somalia, Rwanda, Burundi and Uganda.
+Ukrainian Christian Orthodox Ukrainian.
+Adults will usually speak Ukrainian and Russian.
+Zimbabwean Christianity and traditional beliefs Shona and Ndebele are the main languages, with English remaining the language of the administration and generally in schools.